diekmrcoin/adventofcode2021/README.md

 My personal objective doing this advent of code **is just to solve** every problem **in the same day** as it's released.

-#### Don't expect to find beautiful solutions, clean of optimized in any way.
+#### Don't expect to find beautiful solutions, clean nor optimized in any way.

 ***